 Since successful cardiovascular care depends on good communication, find yourself a cardiologist who not only will answer your questions but also will explain your diagnosis, test results and treatment options.
 The more you understand, the less stressful the process will be.
 Don’t be afraid to ask for a second opinion.
 Information is power, and getting a second viewpoint can help you make the right decisions.

-Recognizing that you are not in the fight for your heart health alone can help decrease your stress and worry.
-Involve your family as much as possible, they will be an invaluable resource as you continue to deal with cardiovascular disease and can often help to keep you healthy.
-There are even new services where you can hire a nurse to accompany you to your visits and help you streamline your care and ask appropriate questions.
+Recognizing that you are not alone in the fight for your heart health can help decrease your stress and worry.
+Involve your family or supportive friends as much as possible; they will be an invaluable resource to keeping you healthy as you avoid or deal with cardiovascular disease.
+Alternatively, look for services out there offering nurses for hire to accompany you to your visits, ask appropriate questions and help you streamline your care.